galaxyproject/training-material/topics/transcriptomics/tutorials/ref-based/tutorial.md

         > {: .solution}
         {: .question}

-    2. Heatmap of the sample-to-sample distance matrix (with clustering)
+    2. Heatmap of the sample-to-sample distance matrix (with clustering) based on the normalized counts

         The heatmap gives an overview of similarities and dissimilarities between samples: the color represents the distance between the samples.
 Dark blue means shorter distance, i.e. closer samples given the normalized counts.